MJ7898/VereinsfinanzManager/Documentation/Technical Highlights/MongoDB.md

-# We're useing MongoDB as an Highlight
+# We're using MongoDB as a Highlight
 ## Highlights to use MongoDB

 #TODO